L3-iGrant/cookie-mgmnt/README.md

 # Manage Consent Cookies as per IAB/GDPR Transparency and Consent Framework

-# Usage
+# Usage Instructions

 Download the whole CookieConsent directory and put it the src folder where the index page resides.

 Use the config.js file to configure the Cookie consent banner of your choice.

-All the text and headings can be made of your choice by mentioning it in config file.
+You are able to modify the text and headings etc using this config file.
+The table below summarises the variables used and its description.

 ![Screenshot of the config.js file](configScreenshot.png)